Reading and Note-Taking Strategies for History Class! – AJ Tutoring

 The 6th century CE historian Gregory of Tours opened his great work of history Decem Libri Historiarum (The Ten Books of History), with the line “A great many things keep happening, some good, some bad,” and I think this encompasses very much the trials and tribulations of note taking and reading for history class.

 The first problem many students, especially AP history students, run into is that there are “a great many things” that “keep happening” in their textbook and teacher’s lectures.
 There are events, dates, names, battles, documents, and so much more.
-How is a student supposed to remember all of them?
 This firehose of information can overwhelm students and make them want to give up on the class.
 The good news is that students do not need to remember every single piece of information that is covered by their textbook or teacher.

 One of the ways a tutor can help, is assisting in prioritizing information and making it more manageable for students.
 A common issue is students taking too many notes as they try to write down everything.
-When it comes to note taking from a textbook, a tutor can help a student work on targeting information that is important, by having the student read a page and then pick out the three pieces of information they think are the most important.
-A tutor can then help a student fit that information into the broader themes of the unit or chapter.
+A tutor can help a student work on targeting information that is important.
+The student can start by reading a page and picking out the three pieces of information they find most important.
+This helps the student pair the information into the broader themes of the unit.
 Most AP history tests require knowledge of broad themes and trends and then a few examples of specific information that supports or demonstrates those themes and trends, so knowing and retaining every piece of content is not actually required.

 AP history classes are great at teaching you the content for the class, but the teachers don’t always have the time to support students with figuring out note taking and reading strategies.
 A history tutor is a great resource for this, and can help a student gain confidence and mastery of both skills and also the content!